 Every class at Oxford receives weekly music instruction.
-The Oxford PTA pays for Kindergarten music instruction and the District-wide music program begins in the first grade.
+The Oxford PTA pays for Kindergarten music or dance instruction and the District-wide music program begins in the first grade.

 Kindergarten through 3rd grade students have music instruction once a week.
 The 3rd graders learn to read music and play the recorder.
 All 4th and 5th graders learn to play an instrument.
 In fourth grade each student receives an instrument (wind, brass or string) and begins instrumental instruction twice a week through 5th grade.

 Oxford has received Arts Anchor School funding for several years.
-Visiting artist, teacher and Oxford parent Anna Rainer is working with classroom teachers at all grade levels to integrate the visual arts into their content-area instruction.
+Visiting artist, teacher Anna Rainer is working with classroom teachers at all grade levels to integrate the visual arts into their content-area instruction.

 Physical Education (P.E.)

-Each class goes to the Oxford Library once a week on a regularly scheduled day to hear a story and to check out and return books.
+Each class goes to the Oxford Library once a week on a regularly scheduled day to hear a story and to check out and return books..
+The library is also open during recesses for students who prefer a quiet alternative to outdoor play.

 Each class designs its own field trip opportunities based on what fits best into the teacher’s curriculum, but most teachers welcome ideas from parents.
 In previous years, students have gone to a behind-the-scenes tour of the Oakland Airport, on a ranger-led walk to understand more about butterflies in Tilden Park, to the Chagall Art Exhibit at the Judah Magnes museum, and to the Steinhart Aquarium in Golden Gate Park.
 The Oxford PTA subsidizes field trips for each class.